RWTH-EBC/EBC-Tutorials/EBC-Git-101/README.md

 ![06_path](https://cloud.githubusercontent.com/assets/5516900/16152765/9cde5a92-34a3-11e6-8ff0-53feafd4bf23.gif)

+If you want to use a graphical user interface (GUI), you can use TortoiseGit [https://tortoisegit.org/](https://tortoisegit.org/).
+At a EBC computer, you can use the Software-Center to install the program.

 # A simple Git example

 For this example, we will use the RWTH GitLab Server.
 But if you have no access to that server, any other Git Server is pretty similar.